 The “attorney” might even be multiple people.
 For example, if the donor has given three different people a power of attorney then all, one or just two can be the trustee of the SMSF in place of the donor.
 It doesn’t matter whether the power of attorney document itself requires these people to act jointly (ie they have to all make decisions together) or severally (they all have the power to make decisions individually).
 Once some or all of them become trustees or directors of the SMSF, they are all acting individually as trustees of an SMSF.
 Of course, like any trustee, they still have the significant responsibility of acting in the best interests of all of the members of the fund.

 Like everything else with SMSFs there is paperwork involved but perhaps less than you might think.
 Really what is happening here is that one trustee (or director) is resigning and another (one or more attorneys) get appointed.
 In that sense it’s as simple as any other appointment – for example a new member joining the fund.

 All of this makes it sound like a tricky thing to do.
 But actually it’s very sensible and most SMSF specialists recommend anyone with an SMSF also has an enduring power of attorney.
 It’s a reality these days that many of us with SMSFs will lose capacity before we die.
 If we still have our SMSF at that point, it’s much better to be sure that someone else can step in and look after it for us rather than leave the fund in limbo.

 This article just skims the surface on a vitally important issue when it comes to preparing for incapacity in an SMSF.
-There are so many other things to think about and we’ve devoted a whole session to it in our forthcoming Super Intensive Day for SMSF professionals.
-Make sure you’ve saved the date or encouraged your accountant / adviser to do so.
+There are so many other things to think about.
+This topic is covered further in our new learning program, Education Bites.
+To subscribe or for more information, click here.